Open all

 D&T is a hive of activity in a massive mezzanine room where pupils create everything from bird houses to picture frames.
 GCSE and A-level D&T and art are options.
 We saw the Year 4s busy with Matisse-style collages and the Year 6s with lino printing.
 Pupils can also do graphic design, sculpture, ceramics and painting.

 CCF is very popular – this is one of the oldest schools in the country to offer it and it is compulsory for Years 9 and 10, but half of pupils carry on with it.
 Nearly all pupils take DofE bronze, with around 60 per cent going on to do their silver award and 10 per cent gold.
-Mr Charles wants pupils to ‘learn as much outside as inside the classroom’.
+The school encourages pupils to ‘learn as much outside as inside the classroom’.
 They can join clubs that include bell ringing in the cathedral, robotics, yoga and karate, and there are lots of off-site opportunities, from choir trips to Barcelona and cricket tours to Sri Lanka to a maths and physics trip to NASA.

 Boarding